stormasm/redsled/examples/Readme.md

 Eventually the plan is to do sled as well...

+Don't mess with the Redis data for now...
+Focus on sled and tantivy...

 ##### redis-to-file.rs

 Pulls all of the ids from a Redis Hashmap